pgilad/dotfiles/README.md

 - Uses [NeoBundle](https://github.com/Shougo/neobundle.vim) as package manager.
 - Uses [Unite](https://github.com/Shougo/unite.vim) as an all-around explorer.
 - Geared towards portability.
-- Equipped to handle web development (HTML/CSS/JS/Frameworks/etc...)
+- Equipped to handle web development (HTML/CSS/Js/Frameworks/etc...)
 - NERDTree/CtrlP for browsing (but soon enough will use Unite for that too)

 ## Goals

 - As Object-Oriented as possible
-- As lazy-loaded as possible (due to 75+ vim packages)
+- As lazy-loaded as possible (due to 75+ Vim packages)
-- Shell install scripts for windows and linux
+- Shell install scripts for windows and Linux
 - OS agnostic
 - Highly commented